mint-choc-chip-skyblade/sshd-rando/docs/differences_between_hdr_and_sdr.md

 * You must climb onto Bucha's back to get the `Faron Woods - Kikwi Elder Reward` check
 * The Groosenator is always available in the Sealed Grounds Spiral
 * You can call Fi while on fire
-* Freestanding item models should all rest on the ground correctly without clipping into the floor
 * Speech bubbles will always and only appear above an NPC's head when they have some important information related to the randomizer (usually checks)
 * The `Remove Enemy Music` setting also removes the music which plays when Scaldera and Tentalus